mobileFX/Coconut2D/README.md

 Coconut2D is a software for creating HTML5, iOS, Android and PC games that your really design and code once, and play everywhere!

 This GitHub Repository contains the Open Source **Coconut2D SDK**, which is the core toolchain and frameworks of Coconut2D project.
-Please note that this repository does not contain Coconut2D Studio IDE which is a commercial product.
+Please note that this repository does not contain Coconut2D Studio IDE which is a commercial product (or at least will be when we manage to finish it :)

 ## What is Coconut2D ?